asyncapi/website/pages/docs/concepts/asyncapi-document/add-server.md

     description: Test MQTT server
 ```

-In this example, you define a server that uses MQTT protocol and messages are sent or received from `test.mosquitto.org` host.
+The previous example shows a server setup using the MQTT protocol, where messages are sent to or received from the `test.mosquitto.org` host.

 ## Server reusability

-Reuse servers by adding their definitions in one place, like `components.servers` and then reference to them using `$ref` keyword.
+Add server definitions in a single location, such as `components.servers`, and then refer to them using the `$ref` keyword for easy reuse.

-Here's an example of AsyncAPI document with two servers referenced from `components` section:
+Here's an example of an AsyncAPI document with two servers referenced from the `components` section:
 ```yaml
 servers:
   kafka-test: